matejhroch/projekt/README.md

 ![tb_bin_to_morse_AaB](https://user-images.githubusercontent.com/124798762/235776142-4440c6c6-61b9-435a-b82e-79c5797c02d8.png)

- Simulation of morse to binary part with letters A and B in the picture
+ Simulation of morse to binary part with letters N and P in the picture

 ![tb_morse_to_bin_NaP](https://user-images.githubusercontent.com/124798762/235776329-928c101e-49c7-4fc7-974d-406f540fc2c5.png)

+Simulation of a translator from a recieved morse signal to binary (letters A and B in this case)

 ![tb_translator_AaB](https://user-images.githubusercontent.com/124798762/235776646-5b271446-c8ee-4c42-b4ed-aa3a0d1e4a25.png)